 Secure the Cables

 Feed the cables through the clamps and into the box.
-The cable sheathing (outer jacket) should extend 1/2 to 1 inch beyond the clamp, and the cable wires should extend about 6 inches into the box.
-If necessary, trim the wires as needed and strip 3/4 inch of insulation from the each of each wire, using wire strippers.
+The cable sheathing (outer jacket) should extend 1/4 to 1/2 inch into the box beyond the clamp, and the individual conducting wires should extend about 6 inches into the box.
+If necessary, trim the wires as needed and strip 3/4 inch of insulation from the end of each wire, using wire strippers.

 Join the Wires

-Join the wires together with wire connectors, following the manufacturer's instructions:
+Join the wires together with approved wire connectors, following the manufacturer's instructions.

-- Join the bare copper (or green insulated) ground wires together first.
+Join the bare copper (or green insulated) ground wires together first.
 If the box is metal, add a pigtail—a 6-inch length of the same type of ground wire—to the ground wire connection, then connect the loose end of the pigtail to the ground screw on the box.
 Special green wire nut connectors are generally used to join the grounding wires together.

 Finish the Job

-Carefully tuck the wires into the box.
+Carefully fold the wires into the box.
 Install the box cover, securing it with two screws.
-The cover must be a solid "blank" without holes.
+Code requires that the cover must be a solid "blank" without holes.
 Restore power to the circuit by switching on the circuit breaker.